Carpal Tunnel Syndrome Treatment In Seattle, WA

 Yes, you can fix carpal tunnel through natural and non-surgical procedures during its early phase.
 Deep friction massage and nerve gliding exercises help in reducing pain.
 However, if the condition becomes chronic and complicated, you will have to undergo surgical treatment procedures.
 So, you shouldn’t leave your carpal syndrome untreated even if the symptoms disappear in the beginning.

 What can be mistaken for carpal tunnel?

 Carpal tunnel shares many common symptoms with certain other diseases affecting the joints.
 It is often misdiagnosed as rheumatoid arthritis, wrist tendonitis, and thoracic outlet syndrome.
 Therefore, it is essential to consult an experienced chiropractor and have a proper diagnosis to avoid further complexities.

 Although carpal tunnel and arthritis share many symptoms, they develop due to entirely different reasons.
-Taking tests and consulting a carpal tunnel specialist is necessary for an accurate diagnosis.
 In arthritis, inflammation of the wrist joint results in excruciating pain.
 In contrast, carpal syndrome occurs due to the median nerve’s compression and produces tingling sensations in the fingers.

-Almost all basic insurance schemes cover the treatment for carpal tunnel syndrome.
+Almost all basic insurance schemes cover the treatment of carpal tunnel syndrome.
+However, you may not receive total compensation if you require surgery.
 For further clarification, you can contact your carpal tunnel specialist who will let you know whether your insurance plan covers chiropractic care for a carpal tunnel condition or not.

 Symptoms of carpal tunnel usually last for a couple of months if you start the treatment at the onset of the condition.
 If left untreated, severe pinching of the median nerve can lead to weakness of the hand muscles.
 In this case, symptoms may last for six months or longer.